Igor Kononov

 Igor Alexandrovich Kononov is a Russian ice speedway world champion.

+Career

 On three occasions Kononov has finished runner-up in the Individual Ice Speedway World Championship title in 2011, 2017 and 2021.
 During the 2021 Championship he was in the lead on the last lap of the race-off with Dinar Valeev but hit a rut approaching the last two bends which allowed Valeev to overtake and claim the title for himself.

 He is a two times team world champion after winning the Team Ice Racing World Championship title with Russia in 2017 and 2020.